Siberian natural resources: Electrical power generation

 The third source of energy is hydro electricity.
 The region boasts large rivers capable of accommodating in-river hydro plants of 1000 MW and more per project.
 This potential was realised at an early stage, leading to investigations into the hydro potential of Pamir Tien-Shan and other East Siberian hydro resources.
 Today these hydro systems contribute roughly 40% of the electricity produced in Russia's Second Electricity Zone (Siberia) and helps to explain why the wholesale electricity prices in Zone 2 are structurally cheaper than in Zone 1 (European Russia).

 In 2011, Russia's electricity consumption totalled 1022 TWh, of which Hydropower contributed 63TWh.
 These energy producing and disposes in 50% of time raised in about 280.690 gigawatts (GW), between of theirs based in one disposition of 95% stay 58 GW.

 To increase output, studies were made of the Lena, Yenisei and Ob river systems.
 In the Lenin Program in 1920, proposed construction of power systems in the Urals, Yenisei, Angara River and Lake Baikal.
 Some of these projects are similar to the Grand Coulee Dam in the Columbia River.

-A major hydroelectric powerplant was constructed in 1932 on the Dnieper River, at a high latitude in Zaporizhzhia.
-But it was destroyed in 1941 by retreating Soviet forces during World War II.
+A major hydroelectric powerplant was constructed in 1932 on the Dnieper River at a high latitude in Zaporizhzhia.
+However, it was destroyed in 1941 by retreating Soviet forces during World War II.
 The plant had a production capacity of 900 MW, was about 2,500 feet long, and rose 125 feet above water level.
-In 1940 the total production capacity was 2.5 GW.
-The new plan proposed plants on a gigantic scale, on the Angara river.
-Planned output was 9 GW, with four other plants in high Yenisei producing about 4 GW more.
+In 1940, the total production capacity was 2.5 GW.
+The new plan proposed plants on a gigantic scale on the Angara River.
+The planned output was 9 GW, with four other plants in high Yenisei producing about 4 GW more.